aws/karpenter-provider-aws/website/content/en/docs/AWS/launch-templates.md

 Launch Templates and AMIs are unique to AWS regions, similar to EKS clusters.
 IAM resources are global.

-**Karpenter only implementes a subset of launch template fields, and some fields should not be set.**
+**Karpenter only implements a subset of launch template fields, and some fields should not be set.**

 This guide describes requirements for using launch templates with Karpenter, and later an example procedure.